What Is Geofencing And How Does It Work?….Location Based Software

 Some Inaccuracies

 As mentioned previously, geofencing is not 100% accurate.
-For example if you used radius based geofencing, you tend to capture a few areas. you may not intend to compared to polygonal geofencing.
-And even if you use polygonal geofencing, their tends to be 5 – 8 feet of variance on all sides of the geofence you build, so beware as you build those fences, you don’t build them too close to a highway or else you’ll capture all the driving traffic on those highways.
+For example, if you used radius-based geofencing, you tend to capture a few areas.
+You may not intend to compare it to polygonal geofencing.
+And even if you use polygonal geofencing, there tend to be 5 – 8 feet of variance on all sides of the geofence you build.
+So beware, as you build those fences, don’t build them too close to a highway, or else you’ll capture all the driving traffic on those highways.

 Privacy Concerns

-As the users need to disclose some of their information in order to avail the benefits of this technology, there is a scope of their information being stored by these location based companies.
+As the users need to disclose some of their information in order to avail themselves of the benefits of this technology, there is a scope for their information to be stored by these location-based companies.
 Legislation such as CCPA out of California and even GDPR out of Europe are working with those companies who store such data to ensure the data is housed properly and people are given proper permission to opt out of apps.

-Even recently, Apple has made updates to its IOS 14 System, making it challenging for both app developers and location based advertising companies to accurately capture and target those IOS Smartphone Devices with geofencing.
+Even recently, Apple has made updates to its IOS 14 System, making it challenging for both app developers and location-based advertising companies to capture and target those IOS Smartphone Devices with geofencing accurately.

 Relevant Messages

-Another major challenge is that if retailers do not have a complete record of specific users, then other users who are not relevant at that point in time will receive communications i.e., notifications from them.
+Another major challenge is that if retailers do not have a complete record of specific users, then other users who are not relevant at that point in time will receive communications, i.e., notifications.
 Thus making it a pointless and un-ambitious strategy, which is a loss for the senders.

 What is the difference between GPS and geofence?